01initted/optitrack_bridge/README.md

     pycharm-commnunity

-Here is the sample code for extracting points from optitrack
+Here is the sample code for extracting points from optitrack.
+(You can download it from local_points_extract.py)

     import rospy